-In this article, we put forward an extended game theory model of crisis bargaining for international conflict which goes beyond the current literature in the following ways: (a) we introduce uncertainty on both domestic audience and economic cost, (b) we formalise what uncertainty means and quantify its distribution, we (c) show that uncertainty and costs are separate mechanisms and finally, (d) we offer a distinction between uncertainty and signalling.
-This extended framework is consistent with the main predictions of the existing models but at the same time implies novel and empirically testable propositions relating to the response of a target state to a threat and the response of a sender to a target that did not concede to a threat.
+In this article, we put forward an extended game theory model of crisis bargaining for international conflict which goes beyond the current literature in the following ways: (a) we introduce varying uncertainty on both domestic audience and economic cost, (b) we formalise what uncertainty means and quantify its distribution, and we (c) show that uncertainty and costs are separate mechanisms.
+This extended framework is consistent with the main predictions of the existing models but at the same time implies novel and empirically testable propositions relating to conflict in international relations.